-- Size of recoverable reserve sufficient to supply a nominal 500- to 600-MW generation facility for at least 40 years. - Economy of mining, based on the total depth of overburden (nonlignite materials above and between seams of lignite), thickness of the lignite seams, quality of the lignite, competing surface land uses, and initial mine development costs. - Location of the reserve in relation to connecting the proposed generation facility to the electrical distribution system. - Reliability of data available indicating the presence of sufficient economic reserves.
+- Size of recoverable reserve sufficient to supply a nominal 500- to 600-MW generation facility for at least 40 years. - Economy of mining, based on the total depth of overburden (nonlignite materials above and between seams of lignite), thickness of the lignite seams, quality of the lignite, competing surface land uses, and initial mine development costs.

 Figure 2.7-1.
-Lignite Bearing Strata of Mississippi, Alabama, and Tennessee
+Lignite Bearing Strata of Mississippi, Alabama, and Tennessee Source: MARIS, 2009.